artnoage/ARC-AGI-2/memory_bank/activeContext.md

     *   **Run Code Verification Script:** Execute `synthetic_data_generators/verify_generated_code.py` on the results from the code generation run (e.g., `synthetic_data_generators/synthetic_data/code_data/code_data_results_20250504_165606.json`) to assess the correctness of the generated code. **(Next immediate step for Phase 2)**.
     *   **Analyze Verification Results:** Review the output and logs (`synthetic_data_generators/synthetic_data/code_verification.log`) from the verification script.
     *   **Analyze Reasoning Data:** Review the merged reasoning data in `data/traces_store.json` (from the reasoning data generation run).
-    *   **Analyze Code Generation Results (Qualitative):** Review the raw output JSON (`synthetic_data_generators/synthetic_data/code_data/code_data_results_20250504_165606.json`) for qualitative insights into reasoning and code structure, especially for tasks that failed verification.
+    *   **Analyze Code Generation Results (Qualitative):** After verification, perform a qualitative review of the reasoning and code in `synthetic_data_generators/synthetic_data/code_data/code_data_results_20250504_165606.json`, especially for failed tasks.
     *   **Update `.gitignore`:** Add `synthetic_data_generators/synthetic_data/` to `.gitignore`.
     *   **Consider Further Data Generation:** Decide if additional data generation runs are needed.
     *   **Refine Agents/Prompting:** Based on verification results and qualitative analysis, consider refinements.
 *   **Phase 3 (Real Benchmarking):**
-    *   Run the code benchmarking script `benchmark/run_code_benchmark.py` with the corrected "best of" functionality to evaluate model performance on ARC tasks.
+    *   Run the code benchmarking script `benchmark/run_code_benchmark.py` with appropriate parameters (e.g., `python benchmark/run_code_benchmark.py --model_identifier GEMINI_FLASH --max_tasks 10 --max_concurrent_tasks 3 --best_of 3`) to evaluate model performance on ARC tasks, now with the corrected "best of" functionality.
-    *   Run the new direct answer benchmarking script `benchmark/run_direct_benchmark.py` to evaluate model performance on directly generating answers without code.
+    *   Run the new direct answer benchmarking script `benchmark/run_direct_benchmark.py` with similar parameters to evaluate model performance on directly generating answers without code.
     *   Test the best-of flag with both benchmark scripts to generate multiple responses for each task.
     *   Compare the results between the code-based and direct answer approaches.
     *   Analyze the benchmark results, which include information about whether the generated code/answers were successful.